 Furthermore, the plans are "best value plans", i.e. they should consider "factors alongside economic cost and seeks to achieve an outcome that increases the overall benefit to customers, the wider environment and overall society" (EA, NRW, and Ofwat 2021, Section 9.1).
 The document lists the factors that should be considered in the best value plan.
-Table 20 shows the public value aspects included in that list, and classifies them into three groups (economic, social, and environmental).
+Table 17 shows the public value aspects included in that list, and classifies them into three groups (economic, social, and environmental).
 It should be clear in the plan that the wider benefits could not be delivered more efficiently through other means (Section 9.2).

-Economic Social Environmental

-Affordability Public health [unspecified] environmental

-Distributional Well-being improvements

-impacts Recreation Natural capital

-Local How the benefits above are Biodiversity

-regeneration distributed spatially and over Achieving net zero [carbon

-Economic time emissions] and [addressing]

-growth the climate emergency
+Economic Social Environmental Affordability Distributional impacts Local regeneration Economic growth Public health Well-being Recreation How the benefits above are distributed spatially and over time [unspecified] environmental improvements Natural capital Biodiversity Achieving net zero [carbon emissions] and [addressing] the climate emergency

-Table 20: Public value benefits listed in the Water Resources Planning Guideline
+Table 19: Public value benefits listed in the Water Resources Planning Guideline